Giulio Falcone

 Giulio Falcone (/it/; born 31 May 1974) is an Italian former footballer who played as a defender.

 Club career

 Falcone played for Italian sides Torino, Fiorentina, Bologna, Sampdoria, and Parma throughout his career.
-He signed for Sampdoria from Bologna on free transfer in 2003.
+He signed for Sampdoria from Bologna on a free transfer in 2003.

 International career

 Falcone made his Italy national team debut and only appearance for Italy, along with Sampdoria teammates Christian Terlizzi, Gennaro Delvecchio, and Angelo Palombo, in a 2–0 loss to Croatia in Livorno, on 16 August 2006.